Disappearance of Michelle Lewis: Disappearance

 Lewis had spent approximately four years living with her foster mother prior to her disappearance.

 On the night of 14 January 1989, Lewis had been spending time with her friend Kerry Bartley, watching movies at Bartley's Stenlake Avenue home in the suburb of Kawana.
 Lewis and Bartley had been friends since they became neighbours when they were both aged 13.

 At around 10:45pm, Lewis left Bartley's house on a maroon and white Malvern Star mountain bike, wearing a pink tie-dyed singlet top (with the word "SURF" imprinted on the front in yellow lettering) and a pair of boardshorts, intending to ride a short distance to her home in Alexandra Street.

-It was the final time Lewis or her mountain were seen.
+It was the final time Lewis or her mountain bike were seen.

 When Salhus awoke on the morning of 15 January 1989 and found no trace of her foster daughter or her much-loved mountain bike, she reported Lewis missing.

-Harris was distraught and searched for her in many places and became "obsessed" with finding her, even turning up at locations were police were searching to watch them work.
+Harris was distraught and searched for her in many places and became "obsessed" with finding her, even turning up at locations where police were searching to watch them work.
 When asked what he was doing there, he would say "she's my mate."